jeff-daniels/Udacity-Deep-Reinforcement-Learning-Nanodegree/Project 3: Collaboration and Competition/README.md

-a README that describes how someone not familiar with this project should use your repository.
-The README should be designed for a general audience that may not be familiar with the Nanodegree program; you should describe the environment that you solved, along with how to install the requirements before running the code in your repository. the code that you use for training the agent, along with the trained model weights. a report describing your learning algorithm.
-This is where you will describe the details of your implementation, along with ideas for future work

 # Udacity Deep Reinforcement Learning Nanodegree: Collaboration and Competition Project

 The goal of this project is to develop a deep reinforcement learning model that interacts with an environment similar to the Unity ML-Agents [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.